Managing Chrome OS Devices: Workspace ONE Operational Tutorial

 Before you can perform this exercise, you must have the following installed and configured.

-• Google Admin Console account enabled with either a Chrome OS Enterprise upgrade or Chrome OS Education upgrade.
+• Google Admin Console account with a verified domain and enabled with either a Chrome OS Enterprise upgrade or Chrome OS Education upgrade.

 • In addition to the Chrome OS Enterprise or Education upgrade, you must also have available licenses in your Workspace ONE UEM account to manage Chrome OS devices.